Q: How will I remember how to do everything I want to do?

 Q: What book(s) should I buy to help me learn what I want to know?

 Make sure the book purchased matches the VERSION of the software on your computer.
+This is an easy mistake to make, read carefully.

 A: Proud to say, the Tutor is self-taught.
 Three words describe The Computor Tutor's on-going education: research, research, research.